South Island surface volcanism

 The volcanic activity in the South Island of New Zealand terminated 5 million years ago as the more northern parts of the North Island became extremely volcanically active.
-The South Islands surface geology reflects the uplift of the Pacific Plate as it collides with the Indo-Australian Plate along the Alpine Fault over the last 12 million years and the termination of subduction, about 100 to 105 million years ago.
+The South Islands surface geology reflects the uplift of the Pacific plate as it collides with the Indo-Australian plate along the Alpine Fault over the last 12 million years and the termination of subduction, about 100 to 105 million years ago.
 There is a very small chance of reactivation of volcanism in the Dunedin Volcano.
-This chance is made slightly higher by the observation that Southland's Solander Islands / Hautere just off the coast of the South Island were active as recently as 150,000 years old.
+This chance is made slightly higher by the observation that Southland's Solander Islands / Hautere just off the coast of the South Island were active as recently as 50,000 years old, and on a larger scale 150,000 years old.

 Geology

 The South Island portion of Zealandia is divided from the point of view of basement rocks into an older "Western Province", consisting mainly of greywacke, granite and gneiss, down the West Coast and in a swing to Steward Island and an "Eastern Province", consisting mainly of younger greywacke and schist.
 These basements can be exposed but will not be considered further in this article and the sediments that overlay them and were often uplifted and tilted with the volcanics and penetrated, covered or interleaved by them up to 5 million years ago will only be considered in passing.
 For more detail see the Geology of New Zealand.

 On a tributary of the East Eweburn near Naseby the stream cuts through formations that include a greater than 8 m thick layer of rhyolitic pumice tuff.
 An ignimbrite layer at least 20 m thick was recognised in road cuttings near Shag Point, also in Otago.
 Both deposits 50 km apart are now dated to 112 ± 0.2 million years ago and so likely come from a large singe event.